|Course Length:||3 Years Full-Time, 5 Years Part-Time|

 Upon successful completion of a Fastrack course, you will be well placed to progress onto a corresponding Edge Hill University degree, although additional entry requirements may apply and the availability of specific programmes cannot be guaranteed.
 For more information, visit www.edgehill.ac.uk/fastrack.

 Recognition of Prior Learning

 Edge Hill University recognises learning gained elsewhere, whether through academic credit and qualifications acquired from other relevant courses of study or through recognition of an individual’s professional and employment experience (also referred to as ‘experiential learning’).
 This may include credit or learning undertaken at another university.

 Previous learning that is recognised in this way may be used towards meeting the entry requirements for a programme and/or for exemption from part of a programme.
 It is your responsibility to make a claim for recognition of prior learning.
 For guidance, please consult the University’s academic regulations (sections C7 and F3.1) or contact the faculty in which you are interested in studying.

 Your knowledge and skills will be attractive to potential employers in the public sector, including health and social care sectors, community and peer services, social services, public health, criminal justice departments and local government departments and councils, and the growing voluntary, private, social and healthcare sectors.

-The degree provides an alternative to clinical training if you wish to progress in the field of health and social services, such as probation, health promotion, child protection and the housing sector.
+The degree provides an alternative to clinical training if you wish to progress in the field of health and social services, in areas such as probation, health promotion, child protection, and the housing sector.
 Alternatively, you may wish to pursue postgraduate training in nursing or social work.